 So one of the most needed materials that you need in your craft is nails.

-You need nails in the process of lasting.
-You will attach the upper and lining to the insoles with nails during lasting process.
+You need shoemaking nails in the process of lasting shoes.
+You will attach the upper and lining to the insoles with shoemaking nails during lasting process.

 How does it work?

-So to keep the pulled upper on the right place, you will need to hold it with nails.
-The nails will help you to spread well all folds.
+So to keep the pulled upper on the right place, you will need to hold it with shoemaking nails.
+These nails will help you to spread well all folds.

-It will stretch the upper much better, so it will lay tightly on the shoe last.
+It will stretch the shoe upper much better, so it will lay tightly on the shoe last.

 This is how it must be done.

-After you will hold the upper with nails, you will place a cement (contact glue for leather)
+After you will hold the upper with the shoemaking nails, you will place a cement (contact glue for leather)

-to attach the upper and lining to the insoles.
+to attach the shoe upper and lining to the insoles.

-After glue will dry, you will take nails off the shoe lasts.
+After glue will dry, you will take these nails off the shoe lasts.

 This is how it works in 99% of a time.